libretro/docs/docs/library/beetle_psx_hw.md

 - **PGXP operation mode** [beetle_psx_hw_pgxp_mode] (**Off**/memory only/memory + CPU)

 	When on, floating point coordinates will be used for vertex positions, to avoid the PSX polygon jitter. 'memory + cpu' mode can further reduce jitter at the cost of performance and geometry glitches.
+It is recommended that you use 'Memory only' for the best compatibility with PGXP.

 	[https://www.youtube.com/watch?v=EYCpd_1lPUc](https://www.youtube.com/watch?v=EYCpd_1lPUc)

 - **PGXP vertex cache** [beetle_psx_hw_pgxp_caching] (**Off**/On)

 	Maintains a cache for vertices.
 May result in better performance but can result in graphics glitches in most games.
+Is best left disabled from a compatibility perspective on average

 - **PGXP perspective correct texturing** [beetle_psx_hw_pgxp_texture] (**Off**/On)